carteakey/data-pipeline-compose/README.md

 # data-pipeline-compose
 Docker Compose for big data processing using Hadoop, Hive, PySpark, Spark, Jupyter, and Airflow.

-This Docker Compose setup is designed to provide a full-fledged environment for data processing and analytics, including data storage, processing, workflow management, and interactive analysis.
+This Docker Compose setup is designed to provide a full-fledged environment for data processing and analytics, including data storage, processing, workflow, and analysis.

-It can act as a good starting point to create an easy-to-deploy learning environment for data professionals and enthusiasts.
+It serves as a good starting point to create an easy-to-deploy learning environment for data enthusiasts.

-Sensible defaults and project structure used, and the services are configured to interact with each other seamlessly.
+Sensible defaults and project structure are used, and the services are configured to seamlessly interact with each other.

 Example Project: [world-energy-stats](https://github.com/carteakey/world-energy-stats)